-Sure, love is all you need—but doing these 10 things together before you get hitched can make married life that much sweeter.
+Sure, love is all you need—but sharing these 10 experiences before you say "I do" will make married life that much sweeter.

-Once you decide to get married, it can feel like one swift free-fall toward the big day.
-It’s easy to get caught up in wedding planning and let every single interaction with your sweetie revolve around wedding details and decisions.
-But whether your wedding is months or years away, it’s important to take this time not only to prepare for a beautiful wedding, but to get ready for a lasting and happy marriage.
-See what wedding and marriage experts recommend doing together before getting married, then grab your honey and start checking things off this list.
+Once you and your partner decide to get married, it can feel like one, swift free-fall toward the big day.
+It’s easy to get caught up in wedding planning and let every single interaction with your other half revolve around wedding details and decisions.
+But whether your wedding is months or years away, it’s important to take this time not only to prepare for a beautiful wedding, but also to get ready for a lasting and happy marriage.
+To deepen and strengthen your bond—and make the transition into married life even smoother and breezier—here are 10 important things that wedding and marriage experts recommend couples do together before they get married.
+Then grab your spouse-to-be and start checking things off this list.

 Understand each other’s values.